Ethmoid bone: Development

 The ethmoid is ossified in the cartilage of the nasal capsule by three centers: one for the perpendicular plate, and one for each labyrinth.

 The labyrinths are first developed, ossific granu.
 At birth, the bone consists of the two labyrinths, which are small and ill-developed.
 During the first year after birth, the perpendicular plate and crista galli begin to ossify from a single center, and are joined to the labyrinths about the beginning of the second year.

 The cribriform plate is ossified partly from the perpendicular plate and partly from the labyrinths.

 The development of the ethmoidal cells begins during fetal life.

+The ethmoid forms from the fusion of four distinct ossification centers—the cribriform plate, the mesethmoid, and paired ectethmoids.

+Borders

+The ethmoid bone anatomically separates the respiratory and inter cranial compartments, bordered superiorly by the frontal bone and inferiorly by the perpendicular plate meeting the vomer and septal cartilage.
+It articulates anteriorly with the nasal bones and maxilla, posteriorly with the sphenoid bone, and laterally via the lamina papyracea to form the medial walls of the orbits.

 Function

 Role in magnetoception

 Some birds and other migratory animals have deposits of biological magnetite in their ethmoid bones which allow them to sense the direction of the Earth's magnetic field.
 Humans have a similar magnetite deposit (ferric iron), but it is believed to be vestigial.